 Meanwhile, as cyber insurers look to provide coverage while adjusting to an evolving risk environment, they face their own exposures because there’s little historic loss experience — as compared to more mature lines such as property, which has decades worth of claims to analyze.

-Here’s what you need to know for understanding what’s covered and how to get risk-transfer solutions to mitigate cyber exposure:
+For insurance buyers, the inconsistencies among policies and the changing nature of the cyber insurance market means it's more important than ever to work with a broker that understands policy language and the differences and inconsistencies among cyber policies.
+Here's what you need to know for understanding what's covered and how to get risk-transfer solutions to mitigate cyber exposure:

 Cyber Risk is Rapidly Changing